-To ensure the reliable restoration following a shutdown of the PJM Transmission System, black start service is necessary to facilitate the goal of complete system restoration.
+To ensure the reliable restoration following a shutdown of the PJM Transmission System, Black Start Service is necessary to facilitate the goal of complete system restoration.
 Black Start Service is the capability of generating units to start without an outside electrical supply or the demonstrated ability of a generating unit with a high operating factor to automatically remain operating at reduced levels when disconnected from the grid.
-Black Start Service enables the Transmission Provider in collaboration with Transmission Owners to designate specific generators (Black Start Units) whose location and capabilities are required to re-energize the transmission system following a system-wide blackout (see the PJM Manual for Balancing Operations (M-12) for more details and eligibility).
+Black Start Service enables the Transmission Provider in collaboration with Transmission Owners to designate specific generators (Black Start Units) whose location and capabilities are required to re-energize the transmission system following a system-wide blackout, as further described in the PJM Manual 12: Balancing Operations, Section 4.